-To put it plainly, we need it so we don’t collapse under the weight of everything demanding our energy and attention.
-Self-care means different things for different people, but committing to it on a daily basis is crucial to leading a happy, healthy life.
+Parents deserve and need self-care we don’t collapse under the weight of everything demanding our energy and attention.
+Of course, self-care means different things for different people, but committing to doing something for yourself on a daily basis is crucial to leading a happy, healthy life.

 If you’re a parent, you might flinch at the thought of dedicated time for yourself every single day.
 There’s so much to do within the day that it’s hard to picture adding anything else to your plate.
 That said, true self-care will make the to-do list feel easier and maybe even shorter.